 |Warranty||One Year Limited||One Year Limited||Two Year Limited||One Year Limited||Two Year Limited|

 Best Overall Grinder

 Breville the Smart Grinder Pro

 If you're looking for the best possible starting point for your morning brew, we can't recommend the Breville the Smart Grinder Pro highly enough.
 It earned the highest score in the all-important grind consistency metric and was a frontrunner in every other metric as well.
 It can even grind finely enough to make proper espresso.
-If you want something that offers clean operation, is easy to use, surprisingly quiet, and produces impressively consistent grinds, this is the model for you.
+This model is definitely for you if you're seeking something that offers clean operation, is easy to use, surprisingly quiet, and produces impressively consistent grinds.

-Apart from the fact that you do have to pay a premium for its top-notch performance, the only downside of the Breville the Smart Grinder Pro is that it struggles a bit when it comes to grinding for a French press.
+Apart from the fact that you have to pay a premium for its top-notch performance, the only downside of the Breville the Smart Grinder Pro is that it struggles a bit when it comes to grinding for a French press.
 At the coarser end of its range, which is what you want for French press, it tends to create a good number of fines (dust-like grinds) that can cause a muddy and more bitter brew.
-However, this machine will treat you to an incredibly consistent, high-quality grind if your preferred brewing method is anything from pour over to espresso.
+However, if your preferred brewing method is anything from pour over to espresso, this machine will treat you to an incredibly consistent, high-quality grind.

 Read review: Breville the Smart Grinder Pro

 If you're shopping for a large family or small office of caffeine addicts, our top recommendation is the Baratza Virtuoso+.
 It can pump out a very consistent grind size and is also kitted out with more industrial-grade components than most of its consumer-level competitors.
 This means it is more likely to stand the test of time and shake off the abuse of multiple people making multiple cups of coffee each day.
 It has become our office grinder and is consistently churning out 20+ cups of ground beans per day like a champ.